 Drain some oil from the reservoir into a clean glass container.
-If it smells clean and is clear, it is probably in good condition.
 If it has a burnt or rancid smell, or is cloudy or dark in color, the oil needs to be changed.
 If water appears in the bottom of the glass after it has stood awhile there may be either an opening for water to enter into the system, or the unit has been operating under conditions causing condensation.
 A good example of condensation from extreme temperature changes is when the unit is parked in a warm garage after being out in the cold all day.

 The entry and sustained presence of water, solvents, and abrasive dirt will adversely affect the proper condition of the oil.
-This cause premature breakdown of viscosity, anti-foam, lubrication, and anti-rust characteristics of the oil.
+This can cause premature breakdown of viscosity, antifoam, lubrication, and anti-rust characteristics of the oil.
 High operating temperatures and water will cause an increase in the oil's oxidation rate.
 As the oil oxidizes, sludge and varnish forming materials will be deposited in the pumps, valves, cylinders, and lines; thus increasing the rate of wear on the components.

-If the oil shows that water is present, or if any other contaminates are suspected, the oil should be changed.
+If the oil shows that water is present, or if any other contaminants are suspected, the oil should be changed.
 Whenever the oil is changed, a new oil filter should always be used.